Sources

 Extract:

 1777, June 20.
 Cundict, Samuel, of Newark, Essex Co., yeoman; will of.
-I give all my lands, according to a certain survey, made for a division, to my sons, Daniel, Samuel, David and Jonathan.
-The land that was divided, or surveyed, for my sons, Samuel and David , I leave with my sons, Daniel and Jonathan, to give to the children of the deceased sons; the part that was for Samuel to be given to such children as they see fit, as also that for son David.
+I give all my lands, according to a certain survey, made for a division, to my sons, Daniel, Samuel, David (deceased) and Jonathan.
+The land that was divided, or surveyed, for my sons, Samuel and David (both deceased), I leave with my sons, Daniel and Jonathan, to give to the children of the deceased sons; the part that was for Samuel to be given to such children as they see fit, as also that for son David.
 My salt meadow I give to sons, Daniel, Jonathan and the children of Samuel and David.
 Son, Daniel, my great Bible.
 To Mary Billington, £10.
 My moveable estate I give to all my sons, Daniel, and to the children of my son, Samuel, deceased, to children of my son, David, deceased; to Jonathan, and to my daughter, Martha Williams.
 Executors—my sons, Daniel and Jonathan.
 Witnesses— Matthias Pierson, Mary Williams, John Dod.
 Proved Oct.
 15, 1777.

 1777, Aug.
 12. Inventory, £957.5.10, made by Stephen Harison and John Dod.
 Lib.
 19, p.
 393

-817. The Passaic Valley, New Jersey, in three centuries, John Whitehead, 1819-1905, New York : New Jersey Geneal.
+870. The Passaic Valley, New Jersey, in three centuries, John Whitehead, 1819-1905, New York : New Jersey Geneal.
 Co., 1901, 2, not dated, see text, 3/5/2015.

 Charles Lighthipe 115-117